$N$-player games and mean-field games with smooth dependence on past absorptions: Introduction

-On the side of applications to economics, \citet{chan2015bertrand} and \citet{chan2017fracking} study oligopolistic models with exhaustible resources formulated as MFGs with absorption at zero.
-In their model they keep track of the fraction of active players at each time.
-However, this fraction appears in the objective functions but not in the state variable.

-Two more papers are those by \citet{delarue2015global,delarue2015particle}, where a particle system approach is used to study the mathematical properties of an integrate-and-fire model from neurology.
-The particles' dynamics have some resetting mechanism which activates as soon as some particle hits a given threshold.

-We conclude this review with the two very recent papers by \citet{nadtochiy2018mean,nadtochiy2019particle}.
-The first one focuses on the cascade effect in a new interbank mean-field model with defaults and a contagion effect modelled via a singular interaction through hitting times.
-The second one investigates the associated mean-field game also including more general dynamics and connection structures.

-\textit{Structure of the paper.}\quad In Section \ref{sec:preliminaries} we introduce the notation and present both the $N$-player and the mean-field dynamics along with the main assumptions.
-Section \ref{sec:mfg} contains results on the existence of feedback solutions of the MFG.
-In Section \ref{sec:Nplayer} we construct approximate Nash equilibria for the $N$-player game from solutions of the limit problem.
+\textit{Structure of the paper.}\quad In Section \ref{sec:preliminaries} we introduce the notation and present both the $N$-player and the MFGs along with the main assumptions.
+Section \ref{sec:mfg} contains the results on the existence of feedback MFG solutions.
+In Section \ref{sec:uniqueness} we prove the uniqueness of MFG solutions under some monotonicity condition of the Lasry-Lions type.
+In Section \ref{sec:Nplayer} we specialize to a finite dimensional setting and construct approximate Nash equilibria in feedback form for the $N$-player game using the MFG solutions.
 The technical results used in the paper can be found in the Appendix \ref{app:Appendix}.